DavidQiC/IS2545_DELIVERABLE_3/README.md

 Since the first story comes into my mind is about testing the problem of login, and when I test it, it's my first time to write code relevant to selenium.
 High frequent test for logining makes my IP blocked.

+NOTICE: The version of selenium java I used is below 3.0, which seems that less code should be written: No code like "System.setProperty("webdriver.gecko.driver", "libs\\geckodriver.exe")" should be written.

 ## Stories and Scenarios

 ### Story 1